uta-lug-nuts/LnOS/README.md

 * Easy installation process for students new to Linux.
 * Rolling updates to keep software current. (tool to update easily TUI)

+## Todo
+Click here to see items next to implement [Todo](TODO.md)

+## How to Contribute
+We welcome contributions from UTA students and faculty!

+Report Issues: Use GitHub Issues to report bugs or suggest features.
+* please format your issues like so: [Issue Template](docs/issues.md) Add Tools: Propose packages for CS or other disciplines.
+Improve Docs: Help write guides or improve this README.

+### Testing

+Click here to see guide on testing: [Testing](docs/testing.md) (helpful when contributing)

 ## Features